 This can be all the worse when an inflexible material, such as cement mortar, is used rather than flexible and breathable lime mortar.
 It will inevitably crack and the only solution is to start again.

-If replacing like-for-like, or repairing original wattle and daub, the finish applied is key: Use a breatheable limewash outside.
-Internally, clay paints are recommended.
+If replacing like-for-like, or repairing original wattle and daub, the finish applied is key: Use a breathable limewash outside.
+Internally, breathable clay paints are recommended.

-Thanks to: Edward Parry, a Ludlow based builder specialising in restoration work; Pete Ward of period buildings specialist Heritage House; and Barry Mulford of B Mulford Historic Carpentry, for their tips and advice in this article.
+Thanks to: Edward Parry, a Shropshire-based builder specialising in restoration work, Pete Ward of period buildings specialist Heritage House, and Barry Mulford of B Mulford Historic Carpentry, for their tips and advice in this article.